 The Saint-Flour Office de Tourisme is found at 17 bis pl Armes 15100 Saint-Flour.

 The town's history starts in the 4th century with the arrival of Christian evangelist Florus, who is said to have built a small chapel at the peak of the outcrop.
-In the medieval period, Saint Flour rivaled Aurillac as capital of the Auvergne because of its advantageous position on the trade routes.
+In the medieval period, Saint-Flour rivaled Aurillac as the capital of the Auvergne because of its advantageous position on the trade routes.

 Regional Cuisine of St. Flour and the Auvergne

 In Saint-Flour you'll find hearty, regional dishes (no part of the animal is wasted) like Tripoux, a stew of tripe and sheep feet tied in parcels, Aligot, mashed potato smooshed with cantal cheese and garlic often served with sausages, and the tiny green lentils from Le Puy to the east, grown on volcanic soil.

 Cheeses include Cantal and the famous Bleu d'Auvergne.
 The mountain air makes good, cured ham, and mountain pork dishes are popular.

 When you drive up to the high town, there will be a parking lot directly at the top, in front of the Grand Hotel de L'Europe.
 It's reasonable, although the elegance is rather faded.

 Spring for a room with a view.

 Saint-Flour is a great little village to walk around.
 You'll see expertise in working the black basalt found in this volcanic region, and the streets in summer feature many festivals.
 Traditional markets are held on Tuesday and Saturday mornings.